AIResearchHub/transformergallery/transformer/README.md

-# Attention
+# Basic Transformer

-This README will contain information about attention and basic transformers.
+This README will contain information about basic transformers.